 The brake pad inspection is as follows:

 A new brake pad lining is approximately 10-12mm.
-Anything below 4mm is considered worn see chart below.
+Anything below 4mm is considered worn; see the chart below.

 I’ve covered the inspection and pad replacement process previously in this post, “Brakes making a grinding noise.”